revanthkolli/revanthkolli.github.io/about.markdown

 # So why this blog?

-Occasionally, I explore what I'm learning into reviews, stories, Telugu* songs and other posts.
+Occasionally, I explore what I'm learning by writing reviews, stories, Telugu* songs and other posts.
 Writing helps me refine my own thoughts and views about the world.

-Since learning and exploration are the focus of this blog, I won't be taking an audience into consideration.
+Since learning and exploration is the focus of this blog, I won't be taking an audience into consideration.
 This means that my posts can vary in quality, clarity and breadth of topic.
 If you find anything I write useful, that's great!
-Just don't go expecting that to happen routinely because that's not the primary goal.
+Just don't go expecting that to happen routinely because that's not the objective.

 # The rest